mui/material-ui/docs/data/joy/customization/theme-global-variants/theme-global-variants.md

 ## How it works

 Joy has four built-in global variants, `plain` `outlined` `soft` and `solid`.
 The styles generated for each variant comes from the global variant tokens inside the theme palette.

-The tokens are composed of three things:
+The tokens are composed of three parts in the format of `[variant][state][CSS property]`.

-- variant name
-- state
-- CSS property (`border`, `background` or `color`)

 For example, the `solidBg` refers to the **background** when the variant is **solid** at **initial** state.